Yorkshire Dance, Identity Design

 In creating their visual identity, we looked to reflect and embrace these two crucial but contrasting sides to their work.

-We worked with the team at Yorkshire Dance to rebrand the organisation and produce print material, a new website, building graphics and wayfinding signage, animation and social media assets.
+We worked with the team at Yorkshire Dance to rebrand the organisation and produce print material, their new website, building graphics and wayfinding signage, animation and social media assets.

 At the centre of the brand is the shape of a pentagon – based on the simplified outline of the Yorkshire Rose and the five areas Yorkshire Dance work within.
 This is used as the basis for the logotype and a full bespoke typeface, as well as icons and animated elements.